lezhnev74/lessthan12ms.com/texts/20180214-frameworkless-foundation/post.md

-slug: frameworkless-foundation-of-your-php-application
+- slug:frameworkless-foundation-of-your-php-application
-date: Feb 14, 2018 18:36
+- date:Feb 14, 2018 18:36
 # Frameworkless foundation of your PHP application
 ## TL; DR;
 This post is about making a PHP from scratch with no framework.
 It explains how it is usually done by pulling few dependencies with composer and gluing them together in a solid foundation to build upon.